DidoMarchet/craft-commerce-headless-sdk/doc/PAYMENT.md

 # Payment SDK Documentation

-The `payment` module provides methods to interact with payment-related actions in Craft CMS Commerce.
+The `payment` module provides methods to interact with payment-related actions in Craft Commerce.
 It supports operations like processing payments and handling off-site payment completions.

-For a comprehensive understanding of the underlying functionalities, refer to the [Craft CMS Commerce Controller Actions Documentation](https://craftcms.com/docs/commerce/5.x/reference/controller-actions.html).
+For a comprehensive understanding of the underlying functionalities, refer to the [Craft Commerce Controller Actions Documentation](https://craftcms.com/docs/commerce/5.x/reference/controller-actions.html).

 ### Key Features